-- 17. In response to drivers and analysis set out above, the approach being taken for the period to the end of 2020 can be summarised as: - a.
+- 19. In response to drivers and analysis set out above, the approach being taken for the period to the end of 2020 can be summarised as: - a.
 The continued development and enhancement of home care and reablement services. - b.
-The development of further independent living schemes for older people.
+The development of further extra care independent living schemes for older people. - c.

-- c.
 Maintenance of the overall existing number of care home places in care homes. - d.
-Within the maintenance of overall capacity seek to transfer the provision of places from the Council's seven homes to alternative homes that meet modern standards. - 18.
+Within the maintenance of overall capacity seek to transfer the provision of places from the Council's seven homes to alternative homes that meet modern expectations. - 20.
 As new care home development in England and Wales is currently being delivered almost exclusively by the independent sector, the logical approach is that the provision of additional and replacement capacity will be lead by the market.
-Only in the situation where the market was failing to provide a solution would the Council need to intervene, and in such cases the degree of intervention would be at the minimum level necessary to secure a solution. - 19.
-Taken together these responses seek to address the challenges of an ageing population whilst improving the quality and range of services available to older people resulting in better health and an improved quality of life. - 20.
-However, it is acknowledged that changes in the provision of the service provided by a care home which may result in the closure of a care home will undoubtedly be unsettling for those involved and it will be important to ensure that the needs of those affected the most are taken into account and remain at the forefront of the decision making and any subsequent change process. - 21.
+Only in the situation where the market was failing to provide a solution would the Council need to intervene, and in such cases the degree of intervention would be at the minimum level necessary to secure a solution. - 21.
+Taken together these responses seek to address the challenges of an ageing population whilst improving the quality and range of services available to older people resulting in better health and an improved quality of life. - 22.
+However, it is acknowledged that changes in the provision of the service provided by a care home which may result in the closure of a care home will undoubtedly be unsettling for those involved and it will be important to ensure that the needs of those affected the most are taken into account and remain at the forefront of the decision making and any subsequent change process. - 23.
 To this end it is proposed that an offer of an improved residential care is provided to affected residents based on the following principles: - a.
 Choice: residents will be able to choose a placement in an alternative home provided that this is within a reasonable distance from their current home.
-We would also respect the wishes of residents who may wish to move as a group.
-Should a resident prefer to move to a different area to be close to a relative or to move as a group with their existing friends, the Council would try to accommodate this if at all possible. - b.
-Quality: new and alternative placements would only be offered in homes offers an improved experience for each individual, in terms of the physical and environmental standards, and which can also meet their care needs. - c.
+We would also seek to respect the wishes of residents who may wish to move as a group.
+Should a resident prefer to move to a different area to be close to a relative or to move as a group with their existing friends, the Council would try to accommodate this if at all possible.

+- Quality: new and alternative placements would only be offered in homes offers an improved experience for each individual, in terms of the physical and environmental standards, and which can also meet their care needs. - c.
 Value: new and alternative placements will be at rates which are affordable for both the resident and the Council. - d.
+Support to move: the Council will provide all the support a resident requires both to choose a new home and also to make arrangements for and carry out the move itself. - e.
 Minimal disruption: the change to accommodation arrangement for residents would only require a single move in order to ease the process of change.